 The 3 Core Web Vitals metrics are now well-established as ranking factors within Google’s algorithm but what is considered a good “score” has changed over time as technical capabilities have improved and user expectations have risen.
-Does you website measure up to the latest basic standard?
+Does you website measure up to the latest standard?
 Find out how to check Core Web Vitals for your website…

-Read on to find out more or Download the PDF Guide here
+Read on to find out more or Download the PDF Guide here…

-In June 2021, 3 new metrics were added to this list of ranking factors making user experience more important than ever.
+Way back in June 2021, 3 new metrics were added to this list of ranking factors making user experience more important than ever.
 Google took the unusual step of announcing this algorithm change in advance and reporting these metrics in their free tools before the algorithm was updated.
 This was a clear indication of the importance of this update yet many websites still do not meet the minimum requirements to pass the Core Web Vitals tests.

 The key thing for businesses to remember is that meeting the minimum requirements of these new metrics gives website visitors a better experience, making them more likely to become customers.
 Websites that fail to meet these standard could be missing out on customers and revenue.